-Each year the Council produces a 3-year budget which is approved by Full Council in March, this budget is then monitored and adjusted throughout the year to reflect where expenditure is expected to be incurred and as new priorities are approved.
-Table 1 shows the adjusted revenue budget compared with the actual net expenditure by directorate at 31 March 2023:
+The Council produces an annual Medium-Term Financial Plan; an annual budget and two forecast years.
+This is approved by Full Council in March and monitored and adjusted in-year to reflect expected expenditure and new priorities.
+Table 1 shows adjusted revenue budget compared with actual net expenditure by directorate at 31 March 2024: